koding/kdlearn/guides/enable-ufw/index.md

 ```
 sudo ufw allow 2290:2300/tcp
 ```
-where `2290:2300` represents the port range you want to allow access to.
-Please note that you will need to replace `tcp` with `udp` if you wish to allow access to both tcp and udp ports within that range.
+where 2290:2300 represents the port range you want to allow access to.
+Please note that you will need to replace tcp with udp if you wish to allow access to both tcp and udp ports within that range.

 ## Adding a specific IP address
 As you saw, you can add rules for specific ports and so similarly, you can also add rules for specific IP addresses.
 ```
-sudo ufw allow form 192.168.0.0
+sudo ufw allow from 192.168.0.0
 ```

 you can also combine ports and IP addresses to create specific rules: